529 Plan for Flight Training: Use 529 funds for Flight School

 • September 1, 2025

-Yes, you can use your 529 savings to become a pilot — and Flex Air is here to walk you through every step.
+Yes, you can use your 529 savings plan to become a pilot with Flex Air!
+We're here to walk you through every step.

 If you're a parent or student wondering whether your 529 College Savings Plan can help fund flight training, you're not alone.
 And here's the good news: the answer is yes — if you follow the right process and choose a qualifying program like the Career Pilot Pathway at Flex Air.